Score specification reference

 Resources definition

 The resource section of the Score Specification allows users to describe the relationship between workloads and their dependent resources in an environment-agnostic way.
-The purpose of the resource section is to validate resource references in the same Score file.
+The resource name is used as a key for any placeholder references to this resource in the same Workload.

 It is up to the Score implementation to resolve the resource by name, type, or any other meta information available.